 We maintain an enterprise-wide program designed to comply with all applicable anti-money laundering and anti-terrorism laws and regulations, including the Bank Secrecy Act and the USA PATRIOT Act of 2001.
 This program includes policies, procedures, training and other internal controls designed to mitigate the risk of money laundering or terrorist financing posed by our products, services, customers and geographic locale.
 These controls include procedures and processes to detect and report suspicious transactions, perform customer due diligence, and meet all recordkeeping and reporting requirements related to particular transactions involving currency or monetary instruments.
-The program is coordinated by our anti-money laundering compliance and sanctions officer and undergoes an annual independent audit to assess its effectiveness.
+The program is coordinated by our anti-money laundering compliance and sanctions officer and undergoes regular independent audits to assess its effectiveness.
 Our program is typically reviewed on an annual basis by federal banking regulators.
-In May 2015, Discover Financial Services entered into a written agreement with the Federal Reserve Bank of Chicago to resolve matters related to the Federal Reserve's examination of Discover Financial Services' anti-money laundering and related compliance programs.
-Discover Financial Services agreed to, among other things, enhance its anti-money laundering and related compliance programs.
+On February 13, 2020, the Federal Reserve Board announced that the May 2015 written agreement between Discover Financial Services and the Federal Reserve Bank of Chicago related to Discover Financial Services' anti-money laundering and related compliance programs had been terminated effective February 5, 2020.
 See Note 19: Litigation and Regulatory Matters to our consolidated financial statements for more information.
 For additional information regarding bank regulatory limitations on acquisitions and investments, see "- Acquisitions and Investments."